 from 2000 onwards with the fiesta officially begining at Sunset.

 Once the sun is setting over the waters of the harbours the three trials begin.
 These horesback trials take place through the middle of the crowds... with no predetermined path!
 Revellers have to watch the direction of the horse and rider and take evasive action!
-The
+The three tasks are:

 - The lance